mgleeming/synthedia/README.md

       --mq_txt_dir MQ_TXT_DIR
                             Path to MaxQuat "txt" directory.
       --prosit PROSIT       Path to prosit prediction library.
+      --prosit_peptide_abundance_mean PROSIT_PEPTIDE_ABUNDANCE_MEAN
+                            Mean log2 abundance used to simulate peptide abundances for prosit input types.
+Not used for MaxQuat input types.
+      --prosit_peptide_abundance_stdev PROSIT_PEPTIDE_ABUNDANCE_STDEV
+                            Standard deviation of gaussian used to simulate peptide abundances for prosit input types.
+Not used for MaxQuant input types.
       --acquisition_schema ACQUISITION_SCHEMA
                             Path to file defining MS2 acquisition schema.
       --use_existing_peptide_file USE_EXISTING_PEPTIDE_FILE